4 steps to improve workforce diversity

 Trulli

 At this point, there’s no question that workforce diversity matters.
-In fact, nearly 50% of CEOs name building a diverse and equitable workforce as one of their top challenges for 2022.
+In fact, nearly 50% of CEOs name building a diverse and equitable workforce as one of their top challenges.
 Diverse workforces reap a variety of game-changing benefits, including greater innovation and better revenue performance.
 But more importantly, employees and executives alike understand that fostering a diverse workforce is simply the right thing to do.

 But although diversity now tops most leaders’ priority lists, organizations don’t necessarily have it all figured out.
 Many find themselves stuck in an exploration stage: they’re issuing statements, surveys, and scorecards, but there’s still a lot of uncertainty about what it takes to drive lasting change.